Before an [up-hungry] element is added to a render pass, an event up:fragment:hungry is emitted on that element.

 You may also define conditions based on the new element that a hungry element would be swapped with.

-The following would skip an update if the new element has a class .is-empty
+The following would skip an update if the new element has the class .is-empty:

 element.addEventListener('up:fragment:hungry', function(event) {